About me

 reviews on Amazon, GoodReads and Waterstones

-Press includes Radio 4’s Today programme, The Guardian, The Week Junior, gal-dem, Eastern Eye, London and Sussex papers, regional BBC radio, The Psychologist.
+Press includes Radio 4’s Today programme, The Guardian, The Week Junior, Eastern Eye, London and Sussex papers, BBC radio.

 Finalist – British Journalism Awards 2022 Social Affairs, Diversity and Inclusion Journalism